10 Little Etiquette Rules for Flying on an Airplane

 Converse with caution

 Although some people pass the time on an airplane through conversations with strangers, others would prefer to keep to themselves.
 Be mindful of the cues your fellow passenger is giving; if they avoid eye contact, leave them be.
 If you do strike up a conversation, speak in soft tones, as loud and disruptive conversation can disturb the rest of the cabin.
 If you want to win over fellow passengers, clue them into these items you can still get for free on planes.

 Avoid bringing smelly food

 Cramped quarters are no place to break out a pungent tuna sandwich.
 If you bring food to snack on during the trip, opt for less intrusive goodies like nuts or pretzels.
 Your fellow passengers will thank you.
 Make sure you also avoid these foods dietitians say to never eat on planes.

 Snooze at your own risk

 Sleep with consideration for your surroundings and other travelers.
 Only lean back in your seat if you absolutely must; reclining your seat may be more comfortable for you, but it makes a tight space even tighter for the person behind you.
 A travel pillow is a great tool because it helps you sleep without invading other people’s space.
 And beware of snoring; you could risk getting an unpleasant awakening from a flight attendant or fellow traveler.
 Here are some weird travel accessories that are shockingly useful.

 “Touching down has the same effect as the old school bell,” according to Expedia Airlines; “chaos ensues as everyone tries to be the first through the door.”
 Be courteous of other people’s belongings in the overhead compartment as you reach for your own, and offer to help them get their bags if you can.
 And as you leave, take the time to thank your flight attendants—they will appreciate your kindness.
-These are some juicy secrets flight attendants won’t tell you.
+There are many secrets that flight attendants won't tell you, including the fact that these parts of the sky are forbidden.